UCAR-SEA/SEA-ISS-2025-Improving-PBS-for-NCAR-HPC-Users/notebooks/2_methods.md

 ## Adding user documentation

 The original version of `qhist` suffered from an all-to-common affliction: a total lack of user documentation.
 The only breadcrumbs offered to the user came in the form of the `-h/--help` argparse options.
 Beyond that, our users were largely on their own (though we did provide *some* documentation of the command in our online HPC documentation).

 To remedy this omission, we decided to add two basic forms of documentation that come standard with most programs - the `README.md` and a `man` page.
 Adding the README was straightforward enough, though we intend to add some automation ensuring that the file is updated for every new version.

-We could also manually create the man page, but this is error prone and laborious.
+We could also manually create the man page, but this is error-prone and laborious.
 Instead, we use a helpful package called [argparse-manpage](https://github.com/praiskup/argparse-manpage), which takes the information contained with the `ArgumentParser` object and outputs a man page (accepting some customization arguments along the way).
 Again, we leverage our `Makefile` to define a man page creation target:

 ```Makefile
 # Requires packages "pbsparse" and "argparse-manpage" in your Python environment